sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 Sometimes, we have to roll back an abstraction.
 When we start adding conditions and options, we should ask ourselves: is it still a variation of the same thing or a new thing that should be separated?
 Adding too many conditions and parameters to a module can make the API hard to use and the code hard to maintain and test.

-[Duplication is cheaper](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction) and healthier than the wrong abstraction.
+Duplication is cheaper and healthier than the wrong abstraction.

+I> See Sandi Metz’s article [The Wrong Abstraction](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction) for a great explanation.

 The higher level of the code is, the longer we should wait before we abstract it.
 Low-level utility abstractions are much more obvious and stable than business logic.